microsoft/vscode-docs/docs/remote/troubleshooting.md

 #### Windows

-1. Right-click on the Docker task bar item and select `Preferences`.
+1. Right-click on the Docker task bar item and select **Settings**.
-2. Go to the `Shared Drives` tab and check the drive(s) where your source code is located.
+2. Go to the **Shared Drives** tab and check the drive(s) where your source code is located.

-#### MacOS
+#### macOS

-1. Click on the Docker menu bar item and select `Settings`.
+1. Click on the Docker menu bar item and select **Preferences**.
-2. Go to the the `File Sharing` tab.
+2. Go to the the **File Sharing** tab.
 Confirm that the folder containing your source code is under one of the shared folders listed.

 ### Resolving Git line ending issues in containers (resulting in many modified files)